Ted Hughes: Career

 On returning to Cambridge, they lived at 55 Eltisley Avenue.
-That year they each had poems published in The Nation, Poetry and The Atlantic.
-Plath typed up Hughes's manuscript for his collection Hawk in the Rain which went on to win a poetry competition run by the Poetry centre of the Young Men's and Young Women's Hebrew Association of New York.
-The first prize was publication by Harper, garnering Hughes widespread critical acclaim with the book's release in September 1957, and resulting in him winning a Somerset Maugham Award.
-The work favoured hard-hitting trochees and spondees reminiscent of Middle English – a style he used throughout his career – over the more genteel latinate sounds.
+That year they each had poems published in The Nation, Poetry, and The Atlantic.
+Plath typed up Hughes's manuscript for his collection Hawk in the Rain, which won a competition run by the Poetry centre of the Young Men's and Young Women's Hebrew Association of New York.
+The first prize was publication by Harper.
+Hughes gained widespread critical acclaim after the book's release in September 1957, including a Somerset Maugham Award.
+The work favoured hard-hitting trochees and spondees reminiscent of Middle English — a style he used throughout his career — over the more genteel latinate sounds.

-The couple moved to America so that Plath could take a teaching position at her alma mater, Smith College; during this time, Hughes taught at the University of Massachusetts, Amherst.
-In 1958, they met Leonard Baskin, who would later illustrate many of Hughes's books, including Crow.
-The couple returned to England, staying for a short while back in Heptonstall and then finding a small flat in Primrose Hill, London.
-They were both writing, Hughes working on programmes for the BBC as well as producing essays, articles, reviews, and talks.
-During this time, he wrote the poems that would be published in Wodwo (1967) and Recklings (1966).
-In March 1960, Lupercal came out and won the Hawthornden Prize.
+The couple moved to the United States in 1957 so that Plath could take a teaching position at her alma mater, Smith College.
+During this time, Hughes taught at the University of Massachusetts, Amherst.
+In 1958, they met artist Leonard Baskin, who would later illustrate many of Hughes's books, including Crow.

+The couple returned to England in 1959, staying for a short while back in Heptonstall and then finding a small flat in Primrose Hill, London.
+They were both writing: Hughes was working on programmes for the BBC as well as producing essays, articles, reviews, and talks.
+During this time, he wrote the poems that would later be published in Recklings (1966) and Wodwo (1967).

+In March 1960, his book Lupercal was published, and it won the Hawthornden Prize.
 He found he was being labelled as the poet of the wild, writing only about animals.
-He began to seriously explore myth and esoteric practices including shamanism, alchemy and Buddhism with The Tibetan Book of the Dead being a particular focus in the early 1960s.
-He believed that imagination could heal dualistic splits in the human psyche and poetry was the language of that work.
+Hughes began to seriously explore myth and esoteric practices including shamanism, alchemy and Buddhism, with The Tibetan Book of the Dead being a particular focus in the early 1960s.
+He believed that imagination could heal dualistic splits in the human psyche, and poetry was the language of that work.

-Hughes and Plath had two children, Frieda Rebecca (b.
-1960) and Nicholas Farrar (1962–2009) and, in 1961, bought the house Court Green, in North Tawton, Devon.
-In the summer of 1962, Hughes began an affair with Assia Wevill who had been subletting the Primrose Hill flat with her husband.
-Under the cloud of his affair, Hughes and Plath separated in the autumn of 1962 and she set up life in a new flat with the children.
+Hughes and Plath had two children, Frieda Hughes (b.
+1960) and Nicholas Hughes (1962–2009).
+In 1961, they bought the house Court Green, in North Tawton, Devon.

+In the summer of 1962, Hughes began an affair with Assia Wevill, who had been subletting the Primrose Hill flat with her husband.
+Under the cloud of his affair, Hughes and Plath separated in the autumn of 1962.
+Plath moved back to London and set up life in a new flat with the children.

-Letters written by Plath between 18 February 1960 and 4 February 1963, unseen until 2017, accuse Hughes of physically abusing her only days before she miscarried their second child in 1961.
+Letters written by Plath between 18 February 1960 and 4 February 1963, unseen until 2017, accuse Hughes of physically abusing her, including an incident two days before she miscarried their second child in 1961.